Download This Bill in Microsoft Word format

 (2) if awarding grants, the statewide microlending support organization shall award and administer the grants in accordance with the purposes of and in compliance with this chapter; and

-(3) no greater than ten percent of appropriated or contracted funds may be used for operating or administering the grant program.
+(3) no greater than ten percent of authorized or contracted funds may be used for operating or administering the grant program.

 Section 11-55-90.
 The department shall submit an annual report to the Governor and the General Assembly before January first of each year that must include, but is not limited to, the demand for grants and a description of the type of applicants who have sought grants from the Microenterprise Partnership Program, a list of the recipients, the amount of each grant awarded and the intended purpose of each grant, the impact of grants awarded, which may include information from previous years, a number and description of the partnerships between financial institutions and microloan delivery organizations that have resulted from grants made to microloan delivery organizations, and an evaluation of the program's performance based on the purposes of this chapter.